saleor/saleor.io-learn/checkout/checkout-creation.md

 ---
 pos: 2
 title: Checkout Creation
 description:
 prev:
   path: /checkout/overview/
 next:
   path: /checkout/checkout-page/
 ---

 ## Creating an empty checkout

 You can create a checkout in Saleor using the `createCheckout` mutation.
 We need to specify the `email` address of the owner of this checkout, its initial content provided via `lines` (this is a list of product variants along with their quantities) and the `channel`.

-In the following example, we are creating an empty cart
+1. In your code editor, direct to the `graphql` folder and create a `mutations` folder inside it.
+2. There, create a `CreateCheckout.graphql` file and copy/paste the mutation below.

 ```graphql
 # graphql/mutations/CreateCheckout.graphql